Matthew 14:22-33; Mark 6:45-52; John 6:14-21

 Take Heart; It is the Lord

 Today’s lesson is the account of our Lord’s walking on the water.
 But before that, we note that he sent the disciples off in the boat while he dismissed the crowd he fed earlier that evening.
-John notes that some of the people, noting the miracle of feeding more than five thousand in the middle of a field, wanted to take him by force and proclaim him king.
+John notes that some of the people, thrilled with the miracle of feeding more than five thousand in the middle of a field, wanted to take him by force and proclaim him king.
 Jesus would have none of that.
-Oh, Jesus is a king, alright; King of kings and Lord of lords, to be exact (Revelation 19:16).
-At the present time, his kingship and kingdom is invisible, but one day it will be visible for all to behold (Philippians 2:9-11; Revelation 19:11-21).
+Oh, Jesus is a king, alright–King of kings and Lord of lords, to be exact (Revelation 19:16).
+At the present time, his kingship and kingdom is invisible, but one day it will be visible for all to see (Philippians 2:9-11; Revelation 19:11-21).
 Until then, we walk by faith and not by sight (2 Corinthians 5:7).

 Having dismissed the crowd, and eluding the approaching abductors, Jesus went to a mountain to pray.
 All three gospels record this.
 We must never forget that Jesus was constantly seeking time to commune with his heavenly Father.
 The gospels only record a few of those times, but it is obvious that our Lord sought out lonely places to pray on a regular basis.
 In this case, he had prayed all night, as Matthew and Mark report that it was in the fourth watch that he came walking on the water to his disciples, who had been rowing against the wind all night.
-The fourth watch was Roman time, and it meant between 3:00 and 6:00 a.m.
+The fourth watch was between 3:00 and 6:00 a.m., Roman Standard Time.